-We use 100% synthetic bone grafting materials that imitate real bone cells accurately.
+At Forest and Ray we use 100% synthetic bone grafting materials that imitate real bone cells accurately.
 This is the most hygienic, safe, and easiest way to replace the bone materials, and can be had by any person of any religion, dietary restriction, or belief and is 100% hypoallergenic.
 The bone graft material is one hundred percent synthetic bone imitation and is also hypoallergenic, so even those with severe allergies can get them.
 When getting a bone graft, it is important to follow pre and post-operative instructions to the letter to avoid infections.

 If you would like to visit an oral surgeon, see if you need a bone graft to secure your dental implants, do not hesitate to call our friendly customer care staff.